ODMDev/decisions-in-faas/README.md

-# Decisions on Function as a Service
+# Decisions in Function as a Service

 This repository demonstrates the deployment and invocation of decision services developed with IBM Operational Decision Manager in a Function as a Service platform.
 IBM ODM empowers you to automate your decision making as a function in a FaaS plateform.